PramithaMJ/EC-7212-Take-Home-Assignment-1/README.md

 python3 task2_spatial_averaging.py
 ```

-You'll be prompted to select an image, and the script will apply spatial averaging with 3×3, 10×10, and 20×20 kernel sizes.
+This will apply spatial averaging to the Lena image with 3×3, 10×10, and 20×20 kernel sizes.

 ### Task 3: Image Rotation